 - How to get to the lake?

-Lake Titicaca sits at an altitude of 12,500 feet (3,800 meters) above sea level.
-Is considered one of the highest lakes in the world.
+Lake Titicaca sits at an altitude of 12,500 feet (3,800 meters) above sea level and is considered one of the highest lakes in the world.
 Lake Titicaca is located on the borders of Peru and Bolivia.
 It is about 194 kilometers long and 65 kilometers wide.
 The lake occupies about 8710 square kilometers, of which 5260 are in Peru and 3450 in Bolivia.
+And how deep is Lake Titicaca in Peru?
 The maximum depth of the lake is 281 meters deep.
 To be more exact, it is located in the highlands, stretching north in Puno in Peru and south in Tiwanaku, Bolivia.
 If you were wondering about the meaning of Lake Titicaca, it means “Mount of the Puma”.

 MYTHS AND MYSTERIES OF THE LAKE